An Introduction to Andrew ZL2PD

 of 13 when I built my first one-transistor radio with help from my

-radio theory exam, and got my first 'Technician class' callsign
+radio theory exam, and got my first amateur radio license, one of the

-amateur radio morse test, and received the upgraded callsign - ZL1AQW.
+amateur radio Morse code test, and received a new callsign - ZL1AQW.

-Those were the years I finished school, and went on to graduate from
+Those were the years during which I finished school and graduated from

 university with a degree in electrical engineering.
 That led to another

-change of city, where I received my current callsign, ZL2PD.
-That's the
+move to work in a new city, where I received my current callsign,

 Electronics is a great hobby.
 It's one I was also fortunate enough to

-turn this hobby into a professional electrical engineering career.
+turn from a hobby into a professional telecommunications career.